schrodingerkitkat/csv_processor/readme.md

 # CSV Processor

 The CSV Processor is a robust and efficient tool designed to process, validate, and clean CSV files.
 It is written in Python and utilizes the powerful Pandas library to perform various data processing tasks.
-The objective is to make data processing more accessible to both non-technical users and junior data engineers who are new to the field.
+The objective is to make data processing more accessible to both non-technical users and seasoned data engineers.

 ## Features